-To start, the kinara (a special candle holder that represents the Seven Principles of Kwanzaa) is positioned in a place of honor in the house.
-Colorful fabric may drape the base of the kinara, and objects of art are hung and placed around the house.
+To start, the kinara (a special candleholder representing the Seven Principles of Kwanzaa) is positioned in a place of honor in the house.
+Colorful fabric may drape the base of the kinara, and art objects are hung and placed around the house.
 Kwanzaa is all about joy and color, and the decorations reflect this.

 Some families celebrate Kwanzaa and Christmas together.
 The traditional Christmas tree is decorated in Pan-African colors; red, green, and yellow.
 And the tree is covered with Kwanzaa symbols, including candles, cups, ears of corn, fruits, and vegetables.
 The festive combination of Kwanzaa and Christmas is a spectacle to behold.